aumouvantsillage/guillaume.baierouge.fr/src/2020-12-18-my-first-dsl-with-racket-step-4.md

 * All the input ports of an instance must be assigned one, and only one time in the enclosing architecture.
 * An input port of an architecture cannot be assigned.
 * An output port of an instance cannot be assigned.

+> Edit 2020-12-20:
+>
+> Two other rules could be added to this list.
+> They are not implemented at the moment, but will possibly be in the future:
+>
+> * Recursive instanciations are forbidden.
+> * Combinational loops (when a signal depends on itself) are forbidden.

 Checking architectures and instances
 ====================================